Independence of Closed-Loop Equilibria and Stability from the Choice of Control Barrier Function for a Given Safe Set: Impact of CBF on Dynamics and Equilibria

 \section{Impact of CBF on Dynamics and Equilibria}

 In this section, we start examining how the choice of the pair $(h,\alpha)$ affects the dynamics of the filtered system~\eqref{eq:general-system-2}.
-In particular, we show that: (i) the dynamics of the filtered system do not depend on the pair $(h,\alpha)$ at points where the CBF condition is satisfied strictly (Proposition~\ref{prop:indep-cbf-points-where-cbf-constraint-inactive}); (ii) given a pair $(h,\alpha)$, a point $\bx_*\in\text{Int}(\Sc)$ is an equilibrium of the unfiltered system if and only if it is an equilibrium of the filtered system (Proposition~\ref{prop: effect of CBF on in-eq}); (iii) if a point $\bx_*\in\partial\Sc$ is an equilibrium of the unfiltered system, it is also an equilibrium of the filtered system (Proposition~\ref{prop: effect of CBF on boundary-eq}); and (iv) given two pairs $(h_1,\alpha_1)$ and $(h_2,\alpha_2)$, one has that $v_{(h_1,\alpha_1)}(\bx_*) = v_{(h_2,\alpha_2)}(\bx_*)$ for $\bx_*\in\partial\Sc$ (Proposition~\ref{prop:boundary-indep-h-alpha-pair}).
+In particular, we show that: (i) the dynamics of the filtered system are equal to the dynamics of the unfiltered system around the points where the CBF condition is satisfied strictly (Proposition~\ref{prop:indep-cbf-points-where-cbf-constraint-inactive}); (ii) given a pair $(h,\alpha)$, a point $\bx_*\in\text{Int}(\Sc)$ is an equilibrium of the unfiltered system if and only if it is an equilibrium of the filtered system (Proposition~\ref{prop: effect of CBF on in-eq}); (iii) if a point $\bx_*\in\partial\Sc$ is an equilibrium of the unfiltered system, it is also an equilibrium of the filtered system (Proposition~\ref{prop: effect of CBF on boundary-eq}); and (iv) given two pairs $(h_1,\alpha_1)$ and $(h_2,\alpha_2)$, one has that $v_{(h_1,\alpha_1)}(\bx_*) = v_{(h_2,\alpha_2)}(\bx_*)$ for all $\bx_*\in\partial\Sc$ (Proposition~\ref{prop:boundary-indep-h-alpha-pair}).
 These results showcase to what extent the properties of equilibria of~\eqref{eq:general-system-2} are independent of the choice of the pair $(h,\alpha)$.

 We note that the results presented in this section do not require $v(\bx)$ or $v_{(h,\alpha)}(\bx)$ to be locally Lipschitz, or the solutions of the filtered or unfiltered systems to be unique.